lorensen/VTKExamples/src/VTKBookFigures.md

 # VTK Book Figure Examples

 The [Visualization Toolkit Text Book](http://www.vtk.org/wp-content/uploads/2016/09/books_VTK_textbook.png)  was first published in 1995.
 At that time, the book was unique.
 It presented the theory behind computer graphics and visualization algorithms.
 It also provided a free C++ toolkit called VTK.
 Each theory chapter of the book wrapped up with a section called *Putting It All Together*.
 These sections provided examples using the VTK software.
 The examples were written in C++ or Tcl.
 As VTK matured, the Application Programming Interface (API) also matured.
 For example, today, C++ and Python are the preferred languages, although Java and Tcl are still available.
 Although the VTK software has always been free, until recently the VTK Book was only available commercially.
 Now, the book, like the software, is also free.
-View or downloas the book [here](https://www.vtk.org/vtk-textbook/).
+View or download the book [here](https://www.vtk.org/vtk-textbook/).

 Even though the book is over 20 years old, the concepts in the book are still relevant.
 The dozens of examples in the book are also still valuable for learning and using VTK.
 We have begun an effort to convert all of the examples in the book into C++ and present them Chapter by Chapter.
 These examples supplement the hundreds of examples on this [VTKExamples web site](https://lorensen.github.io/VTKExamples/site/)..

 Since some of the API's have changed, the new implementations may differ from those in the book.
 Also, since Tcl used less frequently, the examples have been converted to C++.
-The examples are also enhanced by newer VTK features, like vtkNamedColors and VTkSmartPointer..
+The examples are also enhanced by newer VTK features, like vtkNamedColors and vtkSmartPointer.

 Each Figure example

 1. links to the source code of the new implementation,

-2. links to the doxygen documention for classes demonstrated,
+2. links to the doxygen documentation for classes demonstrated,

 3. shows the original figure caption and,